Pacific North Coast

 In 2002, the northern half of Canada’s Pacific coast was identified under Canada’s Oceans Act as an important area for ocean planning.
 The area was called the Pacific North Coast Integrated Management Area (PNCIMA), and covers 102,000 km2 of ocean from Campbell River to the Alaska border and out to the edge of the continental shelf.

 After six years of prepatory work by conservation groups, the fishing sector, tourism outfitters, Coastal First Nations, scientists, and coastal residents, the Government of Canada finally embarked on the PNCIMA marine planning process in 2010.
 The goal was to develop a plan to conserve a relatively undeveloped region, while fostering sustainable economies on the coast.
 The initiative promised to make Canada a world leader in marine conservation.
-But after only a year and a half, in September 2011, the federal government withdrew from an agreement that provided funding to support the PNCIMA process.
+But after only a year and a half, in September 2011, the federal government withdrew from an agreement that provided external funding to support the PNCIMA process.
 The Department of Fisheries and Oceans asserted that the process was being realigned to better fit with timelines and to be consistent with ocean planning on the other coasts of Canada (and disregarding the fact that neither the Beaufort Sea or ESSIM plan had moved ahead upon completion).
-Under its “streamlined plan”, Federal funding for public consultation and independent science was no longer required.
+Under its “streamlined plan”, external funding for public consultation and independent science was no longer required.

 Sceptics offer different interpretations about the federal government’s rationale, blaming lobbying by oil and gas and shipping industries as the principal cause of the pullback.
 For example, the Enbridge Northern Gateway Pipelines Project is a proposal to construct twin pipelines running from Alberta to Kitimat, British Columbia.
 The eastbound pipeline would import natural gas condensate and the westbound pipeline would export crude oil to the new marine terminal in Kitimat where it will be transported to Asian markets by oil tankers.
 The project was proposed in mid-2000s and has been postponed several times.
 Coastal First Nations are opposed to the pipeline.